epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/password-validator/TypeScript/README.md

 - Open the project `code-bugfixing/password-validator/TypeScript`.
 - Open the `PasswordValidator.ts` file.
-- Remove the `PASSWORD_REGEX` variable.
+- Remove the value of the `PASSWORD_REGEX` variable.
-- At the beginning of the `PasswordValidator.ts` file, type the following:
+- Move the cursor to the end of the following line:

     ```typescript
     private static readonly PASSWORD_REGEX: RegExp = new RegExp(